Natural Deodorant Leaving Your Armpits Red and Irritated? Here's What You Can Do.

-We call this the “detox period.”
-Although your pits might be slightly uncomfortable while they adjust back to their natural balance, trust the process.
-Returning back to exposing the delicate skin underneath your armpits to aluminum, parabens, triclosan, and other questionable chemicals is definitely not the answer.
+At Curie, we call this the “detox period.”
+Your pits might feel slightly uncomfortable while they adjust back to a natural balance, but trust the process!
+Reverting back to spreading aluminum, parabens, triclosan, and other questionable chemicals is not the solution.

 What is happening?

-- Your body pH is adjusting to the sweat that your body is now allowing itself to release. (p.s. it’s good to sweat – sweating allows your body to regulate its temperature and clean itself from the inside out.)
-Once you correct the bacterial imbalances in your armpits, your sweat should not actually smell particularly unpleasant and Curie will be much more effective if it's not fighting conditions that foster bad body odor.
+- At the same time, your body is adjusting its pH levels in response to the sweat that it’s allowing itself to release.
+As a reminder, it’s good to sweat!
+Sweating allows your body to regulate its temperature and clean itself from the inside out.
+Once you correct the bacterial imbalances in your armpits, your sweat should smell less unpleasant and your natural deodorant will be much more effective.

 What causes a rash?

-- If you produce more sweat, your pits may produce higher friction until your sweat glands adjust to their regular perspiration cycle.
+- If you produce more sweat, your pits may produce higher friction which can cause redness.
+This is normal and only occurs during the time it takes your sweat glands to adjust to their new, natural perspiration cycle.

-Everyone is different and depending on the reason for your natural deodorant breakout, your healing time can be anywhere from a few days to a few weeks.
+Everyone is different.
+Depending on the reason for your natural deodorant breakout, your healing time can be anywhere from a few days to a few weeks.

-What can I do to make it better?
+What can I do to make the redness and irritation go away?

-- Keep It Clean: Make sure you are cleaning your pits at the end of the day with mild soap and warm water.
+- Keep it clean: clean your pits at the end of the day with mild soap and warm water.

-- Shaving 101: Be careful how harsh you shave your delicate pits!
-When you shave, you are making micro tears and applying anything to a fresh, tiny open wound can cause irritation.
-We suggest giving your armpits some time after shaving before applying Curie.
-P.s. make sure your razor is fresh and new to eliminate bacteria build up!
+- Shaving 101: when you shave, you are making micro tears in delicate skin.
+Applying anything to a fresh, small, open wound can cause irritation.
+We suggest giving your armpits some time after shaving before applying Curie deodorant.

-- Vinegar Rub: Dabbing a small amount of apple cider vinegar on a cotton ball and applying to your armpits at night will help to reduce the pH of your armpits.
+- Vinegar rub: apply a small amount of apple cider vinegar to a cotton ball and dab your armpits at night to help reduce the pH of your armpits.